pulumi/pulumi-hugo/themes/default/content/blog/deploy-to-multiple-regions/index.md

 ## How Explicit Provider Configuration Works

 Before diving into our example, let's take a quick look at how explicit provider configuration works.
 Unlike ordinary configuration, which is set at the CLI, provider configuration is set programmatically inside your Pulumi program.
-Every Pulumi package exports a `Provider` resource class which can be instantiated like any other resource, with the sole difference that these resources exist simply to pass around to configure _other_ resources, and don't represent infrastructure that is to be provisioned in a cloud of any kind.
+Every Pulumi package exports a `Provider` resource class which can be instantiated like any other resource, with the sole difference that these resources exist to pass around to configure _other_ resources, and don't represent infrastructure that is to be provisioned in a cloud of any kind.

 For instance, if we wanted to programmatically create an AWS provider that targets a different region than `us-east-1`, as shown earlier, we can do so as follows: